MakerSpace10/A.T.L.A.S.-Arduino/README.md

 }
 ```

-Now revers the direction:
+Now reverse the direction:
 ```
 digitalWrite(dirPin, LOW);  // Change direction to counterclockwise
 ```
 Now you can repeat the moving code above.
+The rest of the code is in the "Code/Stepper" folder.

+### Balancing
+To find out how much the robot has to ajust itself, it needs to know the angle that it is tilting at.
+Now time to commit a sin: using math outside of school.
+I am using the tan function to find the angles.
+Use this [guide](https://www.hackster.io/marketingmanagerofdattabanur/arduino-self-balancing-robot-e23f9c) to understand and write your own code.
+Each robot will be built differently, so certain numbers will need to be tweaked.
+The general concepts will always be present.